andy-silas/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 Looking at the pie chart, it puts things into clear perspective for us to draw the following observations:

 1. Members constitute of 63.5% of the total rides, while casual users comprise of 36.5%
-2. It can be said that both casual users and members prefer electric bikes, where ~20% of total rides are electric rides by casual users (including both electric bike and electric scooter), while ~36% of total riides are electric rides by members (including both electric bike and electric scooter).
+2. It can be said that both casual users and members prefer electric bikes, where ~20% of total rides are electric rides by casual users (including both electric bike and electric scooter), while ~36% of total rides are electric rides by members (including both electric bike and electric scooter).
 3. The classic bike share in casual users is 16.67% of total rides, while for members it is 29.44%.
 4. Thus it can be said that members hold the majority in usage of both types of bikes.